The Duality of Methadone

 Defeating Your Methadone Addiction

-Overcoming an addiction that has become a part of your life for a long time can be overwhelming.
+Overcoming an addiction that has become a part of your life can be overwhelming.
 Many people are deep into their addiction, unable to remember what life was like before methadone.
-But if you’re at the point where your drug dependency has lowered your quality of life, it’s time to overcome it.
+But if you’re at the point where your methadone addiction has lowered your quality of life, or if you want to recovery before that happens, it’s time to overcome it.
 There is a compassionate treatment specialist that can help you.

 Detoxing from Methadone